I N D E X

 Consciousness is notoriously difficult to define or locate.
 Many cultures and religious traditions place the seat of consciousness in soul, separate from the body.
 Conversely, many scientists and philosophers consider consciousness to be intimately linked to the neural functioning of the brain.

-CREATIVE VISUALIZATION is the process by which the creation of a visual image is believed to promote the desired outcome.
+is the process by which the creation of a visual image is believed to promote the desired outcome.

 Creative visualisation is built on the ancient belief in the power of the mind to create what you want in your life.
 If you think about what you'd like to achieve in your, you can do just that, as positive images and thoughts attract positive energy.
 Creative visualisation is widely used in business, sport, art, psychotherapy, psychic development, mystical and occult arts and personal self-development.

 Imagination has powerful influence on self-image, and a poor self-image can often mean the difference between success and failure in life.
 Creative visualisation, which seems to be most effective when practised in a relaxed state, can be used to feed your mind positive images to create a better self-image and improve your personal experiences.
-For example, if you want to develop your psychic awareness, you need to image being psychic.
+For example, if you want to develop your psychic awareness, you need to use the image f being psychic.
 If you want to pass an exam, you imagine yourself passing it.
 Those who practise visualisation say it's important to fill in all the details of your experience so that the image is as real to the mind as possible.

-(c) Is-this-it.com 2005 -2009.
+(c)Steven Warren - Is-this-it.com 2005 -2016.
 All rights reserved. webmaster@is-this-it.com